 Follow wayfinding signs along the Valley Trail towards the Village.
 Whistler Olympic Park can be accessed by the entrance on Blackcomb Way (across from Day Lot 4), or via Marketplace (located off Lorimer Road).
 Please note, cyclists must dismount once in Whistler Olympic Plaza.
 Don't have a bike?
 Don't worry!
 Visit Whistler's many bike rental shops.

-Take advantage of secure bike (and gear) parking at Lost Lake Park starting June 18 on Fridays, Saturdays, Sundays and statutory holidays.
+Take advantage of secure bike (and gear) parking at Whistler Olympic Park starting June 18 on Fridays, Saturdays, Sundays and statutory holidays during summer months.
 For hours of operation and information on how the bike valet works, visit whistler.ca/BikeParking.

 Whistler Presents: Explore & Experience Program